RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 I. Screener and Awareness Measurement via Phone.

+Awareness of Carrier
+Awareness of specific product
+Screener (by product eligibility requirements for all respondents and confirming current product use for Control Group.
+Current Product Carrier and Product (for share calculation in internal control logic)

 II.
 Mail the Concepts to be tested to respondents.

 III.
 Phone Questionnaire Follow-up.

+Five-point purchase intent scale
+Number of units would purchase (individual, spouse, etc) Six-point intensity-of-liking scale
+Five-point value-for-the-price scale
+Five-point new and different scale
+Diagnostics (strengths, weaknesses, attributes) Current Product Use (reconfirm or minimally link in from screener response to those will full survey record from follow-up questionnaire).
+Demographics

 Core to this STM capability is to present a well developed product concept statement for consumers to react to via a statement of ‘purchase intent’.
 A well developed concept statement will be worded much like finished promotional material would read.
 It will clearly note a realistic price or price options.
 It will ideally be presented in finished quality that includes complete graphics and brand imaging elements; at a minimum, it will include Humana’s mark.